AVI68/radar_nowcasting/README.md

 # radar_nowcasting
 ![Radar Animation](gif/precipitation_field.gif)
 This repository focuses on analyzing X-Band weather radar data for nowcasting using **Pysteps** (Python framework for short-term ensemble prediction systems).
+This radar is installed at University of Cagliari which scans 30 km radius of Cagliari metropolitan.
 The methods utilized include:

 - **Motion Estimation Techniques**:
   - Lucas-Kanade (LK)